aferral/UnsupGAN/README.md

 This project currently requires the dev version of TensorFlow available on Github: https://github.com/tensorflow/tensorflow.
 As of the release, the latest commit is [79174a](https://github.com/tensorflow/tensorflow/commit/79174afa30046ecdc437b531812f2cb41a32695e).

+(DiscriminatorTest.py can use tensorflow 1.0.0 the training need the 0.9)

 In addition, please `pip install` the following packages:
 - `prettytensor`
 - `progressbar`